chancharikmitra/CS182_All_About_Autoencoders/README.md

 ## ✔️ Meta-Commentary

 Our project is sequentially laid out in such a way that *the notebooks paired with the conceptual guide serve as a detailed outline of the concepts being covered*.
-Nevertheless, here is a brief non-exhaustive, outline of concepts covered. *Note to CS 182 Reviewers: Please refer to our full commentary doc for additional detail.*
+Nevertheless, here is a brief non-exhaustive, outline of concepts covered. **Note to CS 182 Reviewers: Please refer to our full commentary doc for full commentary.**

 1. Motivating the "Why?"
 For Autoencoders
 2. Basic Autoencoder architecture and use cases